-Issue TF1.1

-Lead the development and maintenance of the Road Safety Manual structure

-Strategies Outputs

-Examine the proposed outline generated by the Chairs of Technical Committees C.1 and C.2 of the last cycle, and confirm the structure for the revised Road Safety Manual.
+TF1.1 ce of the Road Safety Manual structure Strategies Outputs Examine the proposed outline generated by the Chairs of Technical Committees C.1 and C.2 of the last cycle, and confirm the structure for the revised Road Safety Manual.
 Final structure of the updated Road Safety Manual.
 For all Technical Committee products intended for inclusion in the Road Safety Manual, confirm the appropriate placement within the established structure.

-Issue TF1.2

-ad Safety Manual contractor

-Strategies Outputs

-Manage tasks generated by the Technical Committees for the contractor.
+Issue TF1.2 Oversee the work of the Road Safety Manual contractor Strategies Outputs Manage tasks generated by the Technical Committees for the contractor.
 Updated components of the Road Safety Manual.
 Review and approve draft products from the contractor based on task orders.

-Issue TF1.3

-Final approval of the Road Safety Manual

-Strategies Outputs

-Review and approve complete Road Safety Manual containing the results of tasks performed by the contractor and inputs from the Technical Committees.
+TF1.3 Road Safety Manual Strategies Outputs Review and approve complete Road Safety Manual containing the results of tasks performed by the contractor and inputs from the Technical Committees.
 Complete Road Safety Manual.